SheffieldML/GPmat/README.md

 ### Oil Data

-The `oil data' is commonly used as a bench mark for visualisation algorithms.
-For more details on the data see <a href="http://www.ncrg.aston.ac.uk/GTM/3PhaseData.html">this page</a>.
+The 'oil data' is commonly used as a bench mark for visualisation algorithms.
+For more details on the data see <a href="http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/3PhaseData.html">this page</a>.

 The <a href="https://github.com/SheffieldML/GPc/">C++ implementation of the GP-LVM</a> has details on training the full GP-LVM with this data set.
 Here we will consider the three different approximations outlined above.